numpy/numpy/doc/neps/missing-data.rst

 Definition of Missing Data
 **************************

+In order to be able to develop an intuition about what computation will be done by various NumPy functions, a consistent conceptual model of what a missing element means must be applied.
 Ferreting out the behaviors people need or want when they are working with "missing data" seems to be tricky, but I believe that it boils down to two different ideas, each of which is internally self-consistent.

-The "unknown yet existing data" interpretation, however, can be applied rigorously to all computations, while the "data that doesn't exist" interpretation makes sense for statistical operations like standard deviation but not for linear algebra operations like matrix product.
+One of them, the "unknown yet existing data" interpretation, can be applied rigorously to all computations, while the other makes sense for some statistical operations like standard deviation but not for linear algebra operations like matrix product.
 Thus, making "unknown yet existing data" be the default interpretation is superior, providing a consistent model across all computations, and for those operations where the other interpretation makes sense, an optional parameter "skipna=" can be added.

+For people who want the other interpretation to be default, a mechanism proposed elsewhere for customizing subclass ufunc behavior with a _numpy_ufunc_ member function would allow a subclass with a different default to be created.

 Unknown Yet Existing Data
 =========================

-In order to be able to develop an intuition about what computation will be done by various NumPy functions, a consistent conceptual model of what a missing element means must be applied.
-The approach taken in the R project is to define a missing element as something which does have a valid value, but that value is unknown.
+This is the approach taken in the R project, defining a missing element as something which does have a valid value which isn't known.
 This proposal adopts this behavior as as the default for all operations involving missing values.